3timesFaster/Docker-compose-for-Jellyfin/README.md

 The docker compose file for my Jellyfin-GlutenVPN

-the onlything you need to change is the VPN serivice. for example.
+the only thing you need to change is the VPN serivice. for example:

     environment:
       - VPN_SERVICE_PROVIDER=mullvad